 18 killed, 16 injured in fire at China martial arts school

-BEIJING: At least 18 people were killed and 16 injured when a fire broke out at a martial arts school in central China in the early hours of Friday (Jun 26), according to a local government statement.
+BEIJING: At least 18 people were killed and 16 injured when a fire broke out at a martial arts school in central China in the early hours of Friday (Jun 25), according to the local government.

-Local media reported that most of the victims were boarding pupils aged between seven and 16.
+Official state news agency Xinhua reported that all victims were boarding pupils, while local media said they were aged between seven and 16.

-The fire had been extinguished and authorities were investigating the cause of the blaze, the statement from Zhecheng county government said.
+The fire had been extinguished and authorities were investigating the cause of the blaze, a statement from the Zhecheng county government in Henan province, said.

-The manager of the centre in Henan province has been arrested by police, the statement said.
+Four local officials including the county party secretary were fired over the incident, reported the Henan Daily, a local state-backed newspaper, on Saturday.

+Two more suspects were arrested in addition to the school's manager Chen Lin, the Henan Daily said.

+Local media reports described it as a "comprehensive martial arts training institution" that aimed to "strengthen the body through morality and martial arts".

+An online listing for the school advertised hour-long classes each day for a range of martial arts disciplines and said the school "recruits boarding students year-round", but offered no further details.

-Provincial party chief Lou Yangsheng told local media that the tragedy was a "profound lesson" which all cities and counties in Henan should learn from to eliminate future risks.
+Provincial party chief Lou Yangsheng told local media that the blaze was a "profound lesson".

+The school had not gone through the fire safety auditing process required for martial arts training institutions, as the building had originally been a privately built house intended for other purposes, Xinhua reported Friday.

 Among the largest is the famous Shaolin Martial Arts School, which has hundreds of teachers and tens of thousands of students, according to its website.

-The Shaolin Monastery in the city of Dengfeng is also famed for its fighting monks.

-Social media users started to call for better fire safety standards online as a hashtag for the fire quickly garnered over 1.5 million views.
+Social media users started to call for better fire safety standards online as a hashtag for the fire quickly garnered more than 1.5 million views.

-Fatal fires are common in China, where safety regulations are widely flouted and enforcement is often lax.
+Fatal fires are common in China, with safety regulations often flouted and patchy enforcement.

 More than two dozen people were killed in two blazes in Beijing's migrant neighbourhoods in 2017.

-The first fire, which killed 19 people in November that year, prompted authorities to begin tearing down unsafe buildings in the capital, driving hundreds of thousands of residents out in the middle of winter.
+The first, which killed 19 people in November that year, prompted authorities to begin tearing down unsafe buildings in the capital, driving hundreds of thousands of residents out in the middle of winter.

 A huge blaze that swept a 28-storey Shanghai residential block in 2010 killed 58 people.